1939 conclave

-The papal conclave held on 1 and 2 March 1939 saw Cardinal Eugenio Pacelli elected on the third ballot to succeed Pius XI, who had died on 10 February, as pope.
-All 62 cardinals took part.
-Pacelli, who had been camerlengo and secretary of state, took the name Pius XII.
-The day was his 63rd birthday.
+A conclave was held on 1 and 2 March 1939 to elect a new pope to succeed Pius XI, who had died on 10 February.
+All 62 eligible cardinal electors attended.
+On the third ballot, the conclave elected Cardinal Eugenio Pacelli, the camerlengo of the Apostolic Chamber and cardinal secretary of state.
+After accepting his election, he took the name Pius XII.

-The conclave of 1939 was the shortest of the 20th century.
-It was also the last to include all living cardinals.
+The 1939 conclave was the shortest in the 20th century, lasting only 2 days.
+It was the last conclave to include all living cardinals, and the first conclave since the Middle Ages to include a cardinal from the Middle East: Cardinal Ignatius Gabriel I Tappouni of Syria.